Board of Directors

 Appointed by the Calgary Chamber in 2015

-Matt is the President and CEO of Zedi Inc., a Calgary-based oil and gas services and technology company.
+Matt is the CEO of Zedi Inc., a Calgary-based oil and gas services and technology company.
 Matt has served on many boards including Executive Chairman of the Board for Blackbridge, a private company involved with satellite imaging for various companies and government departments.
 In addition, Matt is a former board member of Canadian Locators Inc. and the Van Horne Institute.
 Matt also served as a member of the Chairman’s Circle for the Southern Alberta Institute of Technology (SAIT).
-Matt’s extensive experience in executive management roles in technology, sales and business development includes TELUS Corporation and Exocom and entrepreneurial venture, Outrider Technologies before coming to Zedi to achieve the vision of becoming a global leader in production operations management.
+Matt’s extensive experience in executive management roles in technology, sales and business development includes TELUS Corporation, Exocom and an entrepreneurial venture, Outrider Technologies before coming to Zedi to achieve the vision of becoming a global leader in production operations management.

 Chair, Nominating Committee